asjadnaqvi/DiD/docs/code/06_twfe.md

 xtreg Y D t, fe
 ```

-In the regression, you will see that the coefficient of D equals 2, as expected.
+In the regression, you will see that the coefficient of D, $$ \beta^{TWFE} $$ = 2, as expected.
 An alternative way of doing this is to use the `reghdfe` package, which we will also call in later examples:

 ```
 reghdfe Y D, absorb(id t)